kpalial/kpalial/README.md

 - 👋 Hi, I’m Kriti Palial
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning Python
-- 📫 you can mai me - kpalial@gmail.com
+- 📫 you can email me - kpalial@gmail.com

 <!---
 kpalial/kpalial is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.